• Skip to main content

 Chopped chocolate on a cutting board

-Step one – Make the Chocolate Pudding
+Step One - Make the Chocolate Layer

 The first step in making this vegan chocolate pudding is to melt the chocolate.
 Melting chocolate can be tricky for new bakers, so let’s talk about the basics for melting chocolate.